Skip to main content

 • 🎯 Audience: Developers interested in using Appium Inspector for debugging Appium sessions on the TV Labs platform

-• 🧠 Outcome: Understanding how to connect to a TV Labs device using Appium Inspector
+• 🧠 Outcome: Understanding how to launch the Appium Inspector both outside and during a live sessions.

 Also see: The official Appium Inspector Github repository provides information on using Appium Inspector.